Nuvido/Quest2_Research/README.md

 - IS DEVICE CONNECTED TO THE PHONE
 - IS USER HORIZON VERIFIED
-- ALL APPLICATION ID, INSTALL TIME, ERRORS, PACKAGE HASH, PACKAGE MANIFEST, PACKAGE PACKAGE SIGNATURES
+- ALL APPLICATION ID, INSTALL TIME, ERRORS, PACKAGE HASH, PACKAGE MANIFEST, PACKAGE PACKAGE SIGNATURES The device sends this data to thee endpoint htttps://graph.facebook.com/logging_client_events